leprojetcastor/castor/paper/paper.md

 ![Resonance mode at 8kHz of the human pinna (BEM with H-Matrix).\label{fig:head}](head.png)

-Finaly, using all the tools provided by Castor to write and solve these equations, we are able to efficiently compute the acoustic diffraction of a harmonic plane wave at 8kHz, on a human head mesh [@symare:2013]).
+Finally, using all the tools provided by Castor to write and solve these equations, we are able to efficiently compute the acoustic diffraction of a harmonic plane wave at 8kHz, on a human head mesh [@symare:2013]).
 The simulation result (\autoref{fig:head}) highlights the role of the auditory pavilion as a resonator, modifying the timbre of a sound source to allow a listener's brain to precisely locate its direction.

 ```c++
 #include <castor/matrix.hpp>